zporat/zporat.github.io/index.md

 ## Teaching

-I am not teaching in Fall 2023.
+I am not teaching in Spring 2023.

 While at Wesleyan, I have taught [Elementary Statistics](https://owaprod-pub.wesleyan.edu/reg/!wesmaps_page.html?stuid=&crse=005525&term=1229).
 I have also been a Teaching Assistant for several courses and worked in the [Math Workshop](https://www.wesleyan.edu/mathcs/math/math_workshop.html).